by Steve Gembrowski

 I used builder’s plastic for the bag.
 (Note: use the clear plastic, not the milky white variety as this type is too slippery.)
 This plastic does not stretch very much, so I had to get real creative when taping the end of the bag.
 After the bag was in place, I made a small “x” cut in the plastic at the fabric location and covered it with the suction cup.
 Then I started the pump and checked for leaks.
 I had forgotten to mark my frame and stringer locations on the plywood and would occasionally miss the frame with the screw, causing a leak.
 By the time I found this out, I was already committed to the job and needed to plug the leak.
 To do this, I crawled inside the hull, listened, and then ran my finger along the frame hull joints until I found the leak.
 Then I packed the leak full of plumber’s putty or bubble gum, whatever I could come up with.
 After the epoxy cured, I cleaned up the plank edge with a trim router and moved on to the next plank.

 To supply that suction, I needed a vacuum pump.
 After searching the internet, I found several commercial units, ranging from $100 to $300.
 I knew someone had to have a cheaper solution.
 One kit-plane builder had the answer.
 Turns out that the solution had been sitting in my garage for years.
 I had an old Kenmore™ dehumidifier.
 The fan motor was burned out, but the compressor was still good.
 On the opposite side of that compressor was a vacuum, and that’s what I was interested in.
 I have had this unit pull up to 22″ Hg (inches of mercury), which is over 1,600 lb per sq ft.
 (To find out how to build a vacuum pump, visit The Cheap Little Sucker.
 Read all the links as they tell you what to look for when choosing a compressor.
-A good source for parts, vacuum gauge, suction cups, double back tape, etc. is McMaster-Carr; they offer fast service and excellent prices.)
+A good source for parts, vacuum gauge, suction cups, double-back tape, etc. is McMaster-Carr; they offer fast service and excellent prices.)

-During winter 2004-2005, I constructed the interior, disassembled it, and brought it into the basement for finishing.
+During the winter of 2004-2005, I constructed the interior, disassembled it, and brought it into the basement for finishing.
 I chose Interlux Goldspar™ polyurethane varnish for two reasons: 1) I wanted the scratch resistance of the hard finish and 2) Since dust was a constant problem, the hard finish allowed me to wet sand all the parts and then use automotive products to rub out and polish the final finish.

 I lost some of the high gloss, but I also got rid of the dust flecks.
 This was a lot of extra work but worth it.
 I started sanding with 600-grit paper on a rubber block, very wet, then 800-grit, and finished with 1200-grit.
 All sanding and polishing have to be done within a single coat of varnish; if you sand through to a previous coat, no amount of polishing will make it blend and you will need to re-coat.

 Deck construction used the same schedule as the topsides.
 The caulked seams were filled with WEST SYSTEM epoxy thickened with 406 Colloidal Silica Filler and then darkened with 423 Graphite Powder.
 This mixture was piped into each seam with a zipper-seal bag with a corner snipped off.
 Next, all deck hardware and stainless steel trim were fabricated, fitted, and installed.
-After the windshield brackets were installed, patterns were made for the ¼” Plexiglas™ wind screens.
+After the windshield brackets were installed, patterns were made for the ¼” Plexiglas™ windscreens.

 When I was satisfied with all the fits, I removed everything and sent the windshield brackets and stem-head fitting off to the chromer.
-Be sure to send out this type of work as soon as possible; my work took five weeks and one part had be to be sent back to be redone.
+Be sure to send out this type of work as soon as possible; my work took five weeks and one part had to be sent back to be redone.
 Needless to say, that part was the last thing installed on the boat before launch.

 To finish the hull, I used Minwax™ oil stain, followed by a 6 oz layer of glass cloth and five coats of epoxy.
-Then I used six coats of Epifanes™ no sand varnish and finished with two coats of Epifanes spar varnish.
+Then I used six coats of Epifanes™ no-sand varnish and finished with two coats of Epifanes spar varnish.
 I found that I had to plane the sheer very carefully as the glass did not adhere as well as I would have liked.
 For that reason, I would not recommend the use of the Minwax oil stain under the epoxy.
 I used the same stain on the deck and there elected to go with an all varnish finish, 11 coats in all.

 The RASCAL is a real head turner and gets a lot of attention wherever she goes.
 She took 1st place in the contemporary classic division at the 2005 Presque Isle Harbor Wooden Boat Show.
-The 4 stroke was initially a little heavy, which I corrected by mounting a hydrofoil to the engine.
+The 4-stroke was initially a little heavy, which I corrected by mounting a hydrofoil to the engine.
 This made the trim much more effective throughout its range.
 Handling is very solid and predictable, with a top speed somewhere near 50 mph.
 Not bad for a fuel-sipping 60 hp motor.

 Is she Van Dam quality?
 In my opinion, not quite.
 Then again, I’ve always been my own worst critic.